-Generally -The Resolution, as amended by the Forty-Eighth Supplemental Resolution, establishes a Debt Service Reserve Account and subaccounts therein to secure one or more Series of Bonds, to be funded at the discretion of the Director of the Division.
+Generally - The Resolution establishes a Debt Service Reserve Account and subaccounts therein to secure one or more Series of Bonds, to be funded at the discretion of the Director of the Division.
 Moneys deposited in the Debt Service Reserve Account may be used only for deposit into the Interest Account, Principal Account and Bond Amortization Account when the other moneys available for such purpose are insufficient therefor.
 Each subaccount is available to cure deficiencies in the Sinking Fund only with respect to the Series of Bonds for which it was established.
 The Resolution also allows one or more Reserve Account Credit Facilities to be deposited in the Debt Service Reserve Account in lieu of funding it with cash.